fgallaire/achilterm/README.md

 ## Download and Install

-To install Achilterm issue the following commands:
+To install Achilterm use the following commands:
 ```
 git clone https://github.com/fgallaire/achilterm.git
 cd achilterm